levi-soft/DSTS-Mod-Tool/README.md

 2. Ensure .NET 8.0 SDK is installed
 3. Build the project: `dotnet build`
 4. Run the application: `dotnet run`

+## Tools Setup

+To use the full functionality of the mod tool, you need to download the required tools:

+1. Download the Tools.zip from the [Releases](https://github.com/levi-soft/DSTS-Mod-Tool/releases) page.
+2. Extract the Tools.zip file into the root directory of the project (where DSTSModTool.csproj is located).
+3. The Tools folder should contain subfolders for DSCSTools, YACpkTool, THL-MBE-Parser, and compressonator.

+Alternatively, download the pre-built release which includes all tools integrated.

+For source code users, after cloning the repository, download and extract the Tools as described above.

 ## Usage Guide